stephank/inject_dylib/README.md

 Developer program to get an Apple signed certificate.
 The latter is probably a requirement if you wish to distribute your application.

-In addition, add the following key to your application Info.plist:
+In addition, add the following key to your application `Info.plist`:

 ```XML
 <key>SecTaskAccess</key>